datalad-handbook/book/docs/basics/101-116-sharelocal.rst

-   Note that subdatasets will not be installed by default, but are only registered in the superdataset -- you will have to do a "datalad get -n PATH/TO/SUBDATASET" to clone the subdataset for file availability meta data.
+   Note that subdatasets will not be installed by default, but are only registered in the superdataset -- you will have to do a "datalad get -n PATH/TO/SUBDATASET" to install the subdataset for file availability meta data.
    The -n/--no-data options prevents that file contents are also downloaded.

-   Note that a recursive "datalad get" would clone all further registered subdatasets underneath a subdataset, so a safer way to proceed is to set a decent --recursion-limit:
+   Note that a recursive "datalad get" would install all further registered subdatasets underneath a subdataset, so a safer way to proceed is to set a decent --recursion-limit:
    "datalad get -n -r --recursion-limit 2 <subds>"